tommyshellberg/unquest-app/.maestro/README.md

 # Maestro E2E Test Suite

-This directory contains comprehensive end-to-end tests for the unQuest app using Maestro.
+This directory contains comprehensive end-to-end tests for the emberglow app using Maestro.

 ## Test Organization